Turkiye and Central Asia by EngmJ-üvesin

 On a question as to why there has been so little investment in education for over the years, Mr. Tirmizi said that with troubling security and defense situation in the region the government has been constrained to put most of its resources in security and defense instead of health and education.
 With the improvement in security situation, the Government of Pakistan is likely to reduce its expenditure on security and defense with more focus on social sectors like education, health and employment.

-Postings by Michael Alexander Krzyston
+Updated by Michael Alexander Krzyston January 13, 2023

 Updated by Michael Alexander Krzyston

-Listed by Michael Alexander Krzyston
+Michael Alexander Krzyston

-Postings by Michael Alexander Krzyston
+Michael Alexander Krzyston

-Listed by Michael Alexander Krzyston
+Michael Alexander Krzyston